K-means clustering: Feature learning

 k-means clustering has been used as a feature learning (or dictionary learning) step, in either (semi-)supervised learning or unsupervised learning.
 The basic approach is first to train a k-means clustering representation, using the input training data (which need not be labelled).
 Then, to project any input datum into the new feature space, an "encoding" function, such as the thresholded matrix-product of the datum with the centroid locations, computes the distance from the datum to each centroid, or simply an indicator function for the nearest centroid, or some smooth transformation of the distance.
 Alternatively, transforming the sample-cluster distance through a Gaussian RBF, obtains the hidden layer of a radial basis function network.

 This use of k-means has been successfully combined with simple, linear classifiers for semi-supervised learning in NLP (specifically for named-entity recognition) and in computer vision.
 On an object recognition task, it was found to exhibit comparable performance with more sophisticated feature learning approaches such as autoencoders and restricted Boltzmann machines.
 However, it generally requires more data, for equivalent performance, because each data point only contributes to one "feature".

 Example: In natural language processing (NLP), k-means clustering has been integrated with simple linear classifiers for semi-supervised learning tasks such as named-entity recognition (NER).
 By first clustering unlabeled text data using k-means, meaningful features can be extracted to improve the performance of NER models.
 For instance, k-means clustering can be applied to identify clusters of words or phrases that frequently co-occur in the input text, which can then be used as features for training the NER model.
 This approach has been shown to achieve comparable performance with more complex feature learning techniques such as autoencoders and restricted Boltzmann machines, albeit with a greater requirement for labeled data.

+Big Data Parallelization

+Execution time of the k-means clustering algorithm as the dataset size grows using OpenMP, OpenACC, and serial approaches.

+Standard Lloyd's algorithm is inherently sequential.
+It has an effective time complexity of O(nkdi), which becomes a bottleneck as the number of data points (n) or dimensions (d) increases.
+This can be inefficient when used with massive, multidimensional data sets like social networks.
+Various parallelization strategies have been developed to distribute the workload across multi-core processors, GPUs, and distributed clusters.